Marino Lejarreta: Career

 Later in his career he would win his only Tour de France stage in a very unusual manner.
 During the 1990 edition he found himself among the group of favorites as Delgado, Breukink and LeMond were battling the surprising Claudio Chiappucci for the Yellow Jersey.
 During stage 14 he attacked off the front of the favorites group in an effort to chase down the final few breakaway riders and go for the stage win.
 When he crossed the finish line ahead of the favorites he did not throw his arms up to celebrate because he did not think he caught the final breakaway rider.
 With the available technology not giving instant times, results and standings as it does today, it was not as easy to know what was going on from within the race and Lejarreta didn't find out until he came to a stop and was told by his team that he had won the stage.

 He would win stages in all three Grand Tours and finish in the top 10 fifteen times: The Giro seven times, the Tour three times and the Vuelta five times including three podium places and a win in 1982.

 Until 2015, Lejarreta was the only person in history to complete all three Grand Tours in a single year four times in a career; he did the triple in 1987, 1989, 1990 and 1991.
-Adam Hansen is the only rider to complete all three Grand Tours in a season more times than Lejarreta, but Hansen was never a GC Contender as Lejarreta was.
+Adam Hansen is the only rider to complete all three Grand Tours in a season more times than Lejarreta.
+However, unlike Lejarreta, Hansen never contended in the general classification.
 In fact during the four seasons he completed all three Grand Tours he placed in the Top 10 in eight out of twelve of them.